Moustikitos/ark-listener/README.md

 >>> rest.connect("http://{ip_0}:{port_0}")  # listener {ip}:{port} registering
 ```

-If `client` module not to be used, to be accepted, HTTP request must provide elements below in the headers :
+If `client` module not to be used, HTTP request must provide elements below in the headers :

 ```raw
 Public-key: <secp256k1-public-key>